junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 # CycleGAN and pix2pix in PyTorch

 **Udpate in 2025**: we recently updated the code to support Python 3.11 and PyTorch 2.4.
+It also supports DDP for single-machine multiple-GPU training.
+(Please use `torchrun --nproc_per_node=4 train.py ...`)

 **New**: Please check out [img2img-turbo](https://github.com/GaParmar/img2img-turbo) repo that includes both pix2pix-turbo and CycleGAN-Turbo.
 Our new one-step image-to-image translation methods can support both paired and unpaired training and produce better results by leveraging the pre-trained StableDiffusion-Turbo model.
 The inference time for 512x512 image is 0.29 sec on A6000 and 0.11 sec on A100.